inbravo/travel/september-2019/README.md

 *	After spending some time at the monestry and talking a young monk about their meditation techniques, i left for next destination
 *	During the way arrived the dreaded Malling Nala, which is notorious for its deadly water flow
-*	After passing the Malling, arrives famous loops which are breathtaking.
-Took a pause here and kept starring the serenity and depth of nature
+*	Stopped at the famous loops which are breathtaking.
+Took a pause there and kept starring the serene depth of nature

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190930_120415.jpg)